ProjectOpenSea/seadrop/src-upgradeable/README.md

 ### Testnet / Mainnet

-We will use the Goerli testnet as an example.
+We will use the Sepolia testnet as an example.

 Add the following to your environment file `.env`:

 ```
-export ETHERSCAN_KEY="Your Etherscan API Key"
 export PRIVATE_KEY="Your Wallet Private Key"
-export RPC_URL_GOERLI="https://Infura Or Alchemy URL With API Key"
+export SEPOLIA_RPC_URL="https://Infura Or Alchemy URL With API Key"
+export ETHERSCAN_API_KEY="Your Etherscan API Key"
 ```

 Hardhat config located at [`hardhat.config.ts`](./hardhat.config.ts)